mollygove/WK3HW-JS-PASSGEN/README.md

 User clicks button to generate a password.

-After clicking, user is prompted with questions regarding a. criteria & b. options for password:
+After clicking, user is prompted with questions regarding criteria for password:

 Criteria:
 Must be between 8 and 128 characters long